 Fungie the Dingle Dolphin

 Dingle’s most famous resident isn’t a person, but rather a dolphin.
 Fungie, as he is known, is a common bottlenose dolphin that was first seen in Dingle Bay in 1983.
 In the years since he’s been seen jumping in the bay and playfully interacting with swimmers, kayakers, and surfers.
 Nobody knows whether he was an outcast, became separated from his family, or lost his mate, but today he happily calls Dingle Bay his home and is considered to be the town’s ‘resident dolphin’.
 If you’re lucky, you may see him jumping and playing from shore.
 However, if you want to get closer, you can take one of the Dingle dolphin boat tours out into the bay to see him up close.
 If you are an animal lover, going out on a boat to see Fungie is definitely one of the best things to do in Dingle.

 Check out Dingle’s Shops and Artisans

 One of the reasons why I find Dingle to be so charming is all the artisan shops that can be found throughout town.
-From cute bookshops selling Irish folklore stories to jewelers creating Celtic designs, clothing, hat shops, and more; there’s something for everyone.
+From cute bookshops selling Irish folklore stories to jewellers creating Celtic designs, clothing, hat shops, and more; there’s something for everyone.
 My personal favourites include:

 Dingle Food and Drink